 These locked up or lost cryptocurrency units can affect what the real market cap is of any cryptocurrency.

 Another example of this is the company Steem.
-Their market cap was valued at more than $400 million.
-But a huge portion of their value was locked up in something called Steem Power––a kind of social network (source).
-Which means that the market capitalization value was incredibly misleading.
+In 2018, their market cap was valued at more than $400 million.
+But a huge portion of their value was locked up in something called Steem Power – a kind of social network—which means that the market capitalization value was incredibly misleading.

-The bottom line here is that when you’re looking at market capitalization for cryptocurrency, you need to make sure that you’re looking at additional metrics as well.
-Especially since cryptocurrency - at this point - can still be very volatile.
+The bottom line here is that when you’re looking at market capitalization for the cryptocurrency, you need to make sure that you’re looking at additional metrics as well, especially since cryptocurrency - at this point - can still be very volatile.